ranadubauskas/family-feud/README.md

 - User types in answers
 - Incorrect answer message
 - Sound effects
-- Confetti effect @ end
+- Confetti effect at end

 ## Built With